fResult/Just-Systems-Design/exercises/06_design-facebook-news-feed/README.md

 ~10 KB * 1000 * 1000^3 = 10 PB = 1000 * 10 TB
 ```

+News feeds will be sharded based on user ID.\
+When a *GetNewsFeed* request comes in, it is load balanced to the appropriate shard, which returns the news feed by reading from local storage.\
+If the news feed isn't available locally, it queries the main database through the ranking service, which increases latency but should be rare.

 ### 7. Wiring Updates Into Feed Creation

 We now need to have a notification mechanism that lets the feed shards know that a new relevant post was just created and that they should incorporate it into the feeds of impacted users.